socomsystems/documentation/admin_manual/configuration_server/activity_configuration.rst

 -------------------------

 The Activity App is shipped and enabled by default.
-If it is not enabled simply go to your Nextcloud Apps page to enable it.
+If it is not enabled simply go to your cyfrSpaces Apps page to enable it.

-Configuring your Nextcloud for the activity app
+Configuring your cyfrSpaces for the activity app
 -----------------------------------------------

-To configure your Nextcloud to send out e-mail notifications a working :doc:`email_configuration` is mandatory.
+To configure your cyfrSpaces to send out e-mail notifications a working :doc:`email_configuration` is mandatory.

 Furthermore it is recommended to configure the background job ``Webcron`` or